 Unum has a vocational Rehabilitation and Return to Work Assistance program available to assist you in returning to work.
-We will determine whether you are eligible for this program, at our sole discretion.
+We will determine whether you are eligible for this program.
 In order to be eligible for rehabilitation services and benefits, you must be medically able to engage in a return to work program.